TimThuering/N-Body-Simulation/README.md

 For further details, please refer to the [Open SYCL documentation](https://github.com/OpenSYCL/OpenSYCL/blob/develop/doc/using-hipsycl.md).

+The project was tested with this Open SYCL [commit](https://github.com/OpenSYCL/OpenSYCL/tree/4a04f1c661b7a172ed60e92ecc35fb6c3f1de5a4).

 ### Building the project with DPC++
 DPC++ is supported with the CUDA backend.
 AMD GPUs are only supported with DPC++ when using the naive algorithm.